 2. In Laparoscopic Myomectomy, Does a Caseload of 100 Patients During the Learning Curve Produce a Significant Improvement in Performance Measures?

-The Journal of Obstetrics and Gynecology of India.
+The Journal of Obstetrics and Gynaecology of India.
 First online: 16 October 2015.

-3. Perioperative outcomes in laparoscopic hysterectomy: identifying surgical risk factors
+3. Preoperative outcomes in laparoscopic hysterectomy: identifying surgical risk factors

 4. Should we abandon all conservative treatments for uterine fibroids?
 The problem with leiomyosarcomas.